-It will take you a few sessions before you can accurately determine this, but once you figure out how your body works you should continue to workout at that pace.
+It will take you a few sessions before you can accurately determine an appropriate level of intensity, but once you figure out how your body works you should continue to work out at that pace.

 Realistically, you can expect to lose approximately two to five pounds a week with a consistent interval training routine.